sasif/L1-homotopy/README.md

 demo_KalmanRWT -- iteratively estimates a streaming signal that follows a linear dynamic model
 and more...

-l1homotopy_DS.m (a similar homotopy program for the Dantzig selector will be added to this package soon.)

 You may need to compile mex codes for
 1. matrix-vector product of the form A_Gamma x_Gamma and A_Gamma^T y